gsgeocardoso/qgis-dynamic-riparian-buffer/README.md

 **PORTUGUÊS**

+A ferramenta segue um fluxo automatizado para representar de forma mais fiel a variação da largura do rio ao longo do seu percurso:

+1. **Amostragem ao longo de uma margem**
-1. Amostragem ao longo de uma das margens
+   Pontos são gerados em intervalos regulares ao longo de uma das margens do rio.

+2. **Cálculo da largura do rio**
-2. Cálculo da distância até a margem oposta
+   Para cada ponto, é calculada a menor distância até a margem oposta, representando a largura local do rio.

-3. Geração do eixo central
+3. **Geração do eixo central**
+   O eixo do rio é obtido a partir do ponto médio entre as duas margens ao longo do percurso.

-4. Classificação da largura conforme o Código Florestal
+4. **Classificação da APP**
+   A largura do rio é classificada conforme as regras do Código Florestal Brasileiro, definindo a faixa de APP correspondente.

+5. **Segmentação ao longo do rio**
+   O rio é dividido em trechos homogêneos conforme a largura e a tolerância definida, evitando variações excessivas na APP.

-5. Geração de buffers nas margens
+6. **Geração dos buffers nas margens**
+   Buffers são aplicados individualmente em cada margem para cada trecho.

-6. Construção de geometria contínua da APP utilizando operações espaciais robustas
+7. **Construção da geometria contínua da APP**
+   As áreas entre as margens são preenchidas e unificadas com os buffers, garantindo uma APP contínua e sem lacunas, mesmo em rios largos.

 **ENGLISH**

+The tool follows an automated workflow to accurately represent river width variation along its course:

-1. Sampling along one river bank
+1. **Sampling along one river bank**
+   Points are generated at regular intervals along one of the river banks.

+2. **River width calculation**
-2. Distance calculation to the opposite bank
+   For each point, the shortest distance to the opposite bank is calculated, representing local river width.

-3. Centerline generation
+3. **Centerline generation**
+   The river centerline is derived from the midpoint between both banks along the course.

+4. **APP classification**
-4. Width classification according to the Brazilian Forest Code
+   River width is classified according to the Brazilian Forest Code, defining the corresponding buffer distance.

+5. **Segmentation along the river**
+   The river is divided into homogeneous segments based on width and tolerance, avoiding excessive APP variation.

-5. Buffer generation along river banks
+6. **Buffer generation along river banks**
-6. Construction of continuous APP geometry using robust spatial operations
+   Buffers are applied individually to each bank for each segment.

+7. **Continuous APP geometry construction**
+   The space between banks is filled and merged with buffers, ensuring a continuous and gap-free APP, even for wide rivers.

 ---